 3. Ardha Matsyendrasana (Half Spinal Twist Pose)

-Benefits: Ardha Matsyendrasana relieves stiffness in the back and improves digestion.
+Benefits: Ardha Matsyendrasana relieves stiffness in the back and invigorates the spine, which has has a therapeutic effect on the mind besides improving digestion.
 This pose increases the supply of oxygen to the lungs and detoxifies the internal organs.
 It also purifies the blood and improves its circulation.

 To know more about the pose and how to do it, click here: Ardha Matsyendrasana

 Paschimottanasana or the Seated Forward Bend is a classic Hatha Yoga pose that is very simple to do.
 This asana gives your body a good stretch and concentrates on the back.
 Practice the pose in the morning on an empty stomach and clean bowels.
 If not possible in the morning, do it in the evening after 4-6 hours from your last meal.
 During practice, hold this basic Hatha Yoga pose for 30-60 seconds.

 Benefits: Paschtimottanasana relieves mild depression and stress, gives your shoulders a good stretch, and activates your kidneys.
 Since this is a seated forward fold, it stimulates the spine and calms the mind.
 The asana reduces headache and fatigue and cures insomnia and high blood pressure.
 It might even improve mental acuity.
 It also increases appetite and reduces obesity.